109km/javascript-algorithms/README.md

 # javascript-sort-algorithm

-Ten kinds of sort algorithms, and they are implemented with javascript.
+Ten kinds of sort algorithms, and they are implemented in javascript.